 Trauma Therapy in Denver

 Trauma doesn’t always come from one obvious event.
-Many people I work with hesitate to call what they experienced “trauma” at all—yet they feel its effects every day in their relationships, self-trust, and nervous system.
+Many people I work with hesitate to call what they experienced “trauma” at all — yet they feel its effects every day in their relationships, self-trust, and nervous system.

 You might find yourself stuck in patterns like people-pleasing, fear of conflict, emotional shutdown, or chronic self-doubt.
 You may understand why these patterns exist, but still feel unable to change them.
-Trauma therapy can help when insight alone isn’t enough.

 What trauma can look like